MikeyBeez/RAGAgent/architectureguide.md

   - Create new Fabric patterns to guide conversations on specific topics or for particular tasks.
   - Implement a pattern creation interface within OTTO, allowing users to craft custom conversation flows.

+- 🎭 **Input Enchantment (process_prompt.py)**
+  - Develop new command interpretations to expand OTTO's capabilities.
+  - Implement more advanced context-building techniques for user inputs.
+  - Create custom handlers for specific types of user queries or commands.

 - 🌐 **Web Wizardry**
   - Craft a web interface for OTTO using a framework like Flask or FastAPI, making it accessible from any browser.
   - Implement real-time chat updates using WebSockets for a more seamless and engaging user experience.